 First, a few terms: The General Fund is revenue generated by the District.
-This includes local funds, which reflect the basic collection of taxes and fees, and also special purpose revenues, which are usually fees or fines collected by the agency that are then reinvested in the agency.
-For example, late fees on overdue books are a library special purpose fund.
-Gross funds combines all the sources of funding, including federal funds, any private dollars, and resources from other DC agencies; it is the total amount spent.
+This includes local funds, which reflect the basic collection of taxes and fees, as well as special purpose revenues, which are usually fees or fines collected by the agency that are then reinvested in the agency.
+For example, parking meter fees help fund Metro.
+Gross funds combine all the sources of funding, including federal funds, any private dollars, and resources from other DC agencies; it is the total amount spent.
 Intra-District funds are services provided by one District agency on behalf of another agency.
-For example, the library receives help from the Office of the Chief Technology Officer on broadband
+For example, the library receives help from the Office of the Chief Technology Officer on broadband access.
+Intra-District funds also reflect federal funds received by one agency but transferred to another.
+For example, DC gets